Precision Timer

 Instantiates the CPrecisionTimer class using the requested precision.

 precision – The precision of the timer.
-This controls the units used by the timer for all inputs and outputs, which simplifies class usage as all time conversions are done automatically.
+This controls the units used by the timer for all inputs and outputs.
 Supported values are: ‘ns’ (nanoseconds), ‘us’ (microseconds), ‘ms’ (milliseconds), and ‘s’ (seconds).
-Defaults to ‘us’.

 Destroys the CPrecisionTimer class.